wjdenny/wjdenny.github.io/content/@2009conway_persistence.md

 ---
 tags:
-  - "🕮"
+  - 🕮
+aliases:
-alias: "Exploring Persistence of Immigrant and Native Students in an Urban Community College"
+  - Exploring Persistence of Immigrant and Native Students in an Urban Community College
-draft: false
+draft: true
 ---
 # Exploring Persistence of Immigrant and Native Students in an Urban Community College